-Lung cancer patients with pockets of resistance prolong disease control by 'weeding the garden'December 1st, 2012 in Cancer /
+Lung cancer patients with pockets of resistance prolong disease control by 'weeding the garden'December 1, 2012 in Medicine & Health / Cancer

 The central skill of cancer is its ability to mutate – that's how it became cancerous in the first place.
 Once it's started down that path, it's not so difficult for a cancer cell to mutate again and again.
 This means that different tumors within a single patient or even different areas within the same cancerous deposit may develop different genetic characteristics.
 This heterogeneity helps cancer escape control by new, targeted cancer therapy drugs.